 - Connecting – a child with a connecting schema is interested in joining things together alone or with sticky tape or other items.

 - Going through – going through or putting objects through things including tunnels, tubes.

 - On top – climbing on top of objects and furniture.
 Being the highest in the environment.

 - Rotational – going round and round, moving or watching items that go round or spin.

 - Positioning – ordering, arranging and positioning items or themselves.

 - Transporting – a child may move objects or collections of objects from one place to another, perhaps using a pram, bag or truck.

 - Enveloping and containing – covering things up and putting things inside.

 - Transformation – mixing paint, show an interest in melting jelly or ice, dressing up.

-- Scattering – emptying baskets, tipping out toys like bricks, use arms and legs to scatter, oats, pasta, rice etc. Wipe objects or toys from tables and surfaces.
+- Scattering – emptying baskets, tipping out toys like bricks, use arms and legs to scatter objects.
+Wipe objects or toys from tables and surfaces.

-You can read about schemas in Tina Bruce, Early Childhood Education, 1997 & Chris Athey Extending Thought in Young Children 1990.
+You can read about schemas in Tina Bruce, Early Childhood Education, 1997 and Chris Athey, Extending Thought in Young Children, 1990.